eliasalbisser/exportypst/README.md

 - typst
 - bash

+> 🚧 This is a **Work in Progress** Use at your own discretion! 🚧
+>
+> It is being tested out for real-world application at the moment and may change at any time.

 ## What is this?

 A script that takes `.typ` files from a folder and compiles them into a single `.pdf`